Cirencester Parking Project

 A. There are a number of reasons.
 Despite the recession, Cirencester has continued to thrive and has become very successful.
 This means that there are now hundreds more motorists coming into the town during a typical day compared with the number going out.

 While demand for parking has risen, capacity in our car parks has reduced slightly (mainly because of improvements to our sites, such as wider bays and additional disabled spaces that comply with the latest government regulations).
+It’s also worth mentioning that there are very few on-street parking spaces in the town as an alternative to off-street spaces in CDC’s car parks.

 Q. Has the St James’s Place development made the parking situation worse?